Setting up a new project using Pimlico¶

 set to the latest one, which has been downloaded.

-If you later try running the same pipeline with an updated version of Pimlico, it will work fine as long as it’s the same major version (the first digit).
-Otherwise, there may be backwards incompatible changes, so you’d need to update your config file, ensuring it plays nicely with the later Pimlico version.
+If you later try running the same pipeline with an updated version of Pimlico, it will work fine as long as it’s the same minor version (the second part).
+The minor-minor third part can be updated and may bring some improvements.
+If you use a higher minor version (e.g. 0.10.x when you started with 0.9.24), there may be backwards incompatible changes, so you’d need to update your config file, ensuring it plays nicely with the later Pimlico version.

 Now we add our first module to the pipeline.
 This reads input from a collection of text files.
 We use a small subset of the Europarl corpus as an example here.
 This can be simply adapted to reading the real Europarl corpus or any other corpus stored in this straightforward way.